Clampitt Site

+Archaeological site in Lawrence County, Indiana, U.S.

-The Clampitt site (12Lr329) is a prehistoric archaeological site that sits on a sandy terrace along the East Fork of White River, southeast of Bedford in Lawrence County, Indiana.
+The Clampitt site (12Lr329) is a prehistoric archaeological site that sits on a sandy terrace along the East Fork of the White River, southeast of Bedford in Lawrence County, Indiana.
 The site was excavated by the Indiana University archaeological field school in the summers of 1991 and 1992.
 The Clampitt site was added to the National Register of Historic Places in 2016.
 The site is located on private property.
 It is one of thirteen National Register of Historic Places listings in Lawrence County, Indiana.

 Archaeological investigations and prehistoric occupations

 The Clampitt site shows evidence of multicomponent habitation from the Paleo Indian period through the Oliver phase in the Terminal Woodland period.
 The site was documented in archaeological literature beginning with the first county archaeological survey done in Indiana by E.Y.
 Guernsey in 1924, where he mentioned investigating the site and finding ceramic sherds and chert on the surface.
 Guernsey, as well as several local residents, later described finding concave-based, fluted points on or near the site.

 In 1990, Indiana University began actively investigating the site.
 The site was named the “Clampitt site” after the owners of the site at the time.
 In the summers of 1991 and 1992, Indiana University conducted two field schools at the site.
 Evidence from the excavations suggested that the village was at least one acre in size, contained a central plaza encircled by pit features, and showed evidence of either multiple stockade enclosures or a rebuilding of one stockade enclosure.
 Although a large number of post molds were encountered, no definite house structures could be identified.
 Particularly interesting was Feature 44, which was a very large and deep post mold located on the highest point of the site.
 This post may have been part of a huge structure or a marker.

 Analysis of the faunal and floral materials excavated from the features at the Clampitt site revealed the remains of maize, beans, wild plants, berries, nuts, deer, fish, and other animals.
 The assemblage of floral specimens discovered at Clampitt primarily contained a large proportion of maize.
 These findings suggest a population that lived at the site at least during the planting and harvesting seasons, possibly dispersing into small groups into the uplands during the winter, or perhaps remaining on the site year-round.
 Sparse faunal remains were found, but recovered specimens included deer, squirrel, fox, woodchuck, beaver, muskrat, turkey, duck, freshwater drum, redhorse, and turtle.